Info for Patients and Visitors

 Visitor Guidelines

-Below are our visitation rules at Tanner Health hospitals and facilities as noted.
-Tanner Medical Group practices may post additional restrictions at their entrances should the need arise.
+Below are links to Tanner Health hospital campus maps and wayfinding, followed by visitation rules for all Tanner Health facilities.
+(Tanner Medical Group practices may post additional restrictions at their entrances should the need arise.)

 General visitation